 What should be on the radar for investors in 2021?

 1Source: Refinitiv Datastream.
 Index total returns for the 12 months to 31 December 2020.
 Past performance is not a guide to future performance.

 2Total social financing or TSF is a broad measure of credit and liquidity.
 It includes off-balance-sheet forms of financing that exist outside the conventional bank lending system, such as initial public offerings, loans from trust companies and bond sales.

-US Entity List: a US Department of Commerce published list of foreign individuals, businesses and organisations that are subject to specific license requirements for the export, re-export and/or transfer (in-country) of specified items.
+U.S. Entity List: a U.S. Department of Commerce published list of foreign individuals, businesses and organizations that are subject to specific license requirements for the export, re-export and/or transfer (in-country) of specified items.

 Monetary policy: actions of a central bank aimed at influencing the level of inflation and growth in an economy.
 Monetary tightening refers to reducing the supply of money and raising borrowing costs.

 Fiscal policy: steps taken by a government to influence economic conditions through government spending and/or taxes.
 Tightening/contractionary fiscal policy involves reducing government spending and/or raising taxes.

 Cyclical companies/stocks: these companies and their share prices tend to be more affected by the ups and downs in the overall economy.
 Examples include discretionary consumer products and services such as cars, entertainment and retail.

 The MSCI China Index captures large and mid-cap Chinese stocks listed both in the domestic China markets and offshore listings in Hong Kong and the U.S.

 The CSI 300 Index tracks 300 stocks with the largest market capitalization and liquidity from the entire universe of listed A share companies in the People’s Republic of China.